-Moving home can take up a lot of headspace and easily become overwhelming, particularly if you’ve lived in the same place for a long time.
-This is for people who are considering moving, or already in the process, and want perspective, momentum and research-led input to help move things forward.
+Moving home can take up a lot of headspace and easily become overwhelming, particularly if you’ve lived in the same place for a long time or are going through a big life change.
+This service is for people who are considering moving, or already in the process, and want perspective, momentum and research-led input to help move things forward.

 This isn’t a full moving or admin service.
 It’s light-touch, short-term input during a transition.
-My role is to support clear thinking, offer perspective and carry out focused research, while also recognising the emotional side of moving home, helping you move forward with more clarity.
+My role is to support clear thinking and planning, offer perspective and carry out focused research, while also recognising the emotional side of moving home.

-This work is about maintaining momentum and perspective during a home move, rather than managing tasks or taking over decisions.
+This work focuses on planning change and maintaining momentum and perspective during a home move, rather than managing tasks or taking over decisions.

 Input may include: